MTMD: Multi-Scale Temporal Memory Learning and Efficient Debiasing Framework for Stock Trend Forecasting: Experiments

 \section{Experiments}

-In this section, we first compare the performance of our framework with other key related work, and then test the effect of our framework in different modules through an ablation study.
-The results show that when the memory block is used to improve the stock-concept features obtained by local aggregation, it is the most suitable for MTMD, and it is effective for both predefined and hidden concept modules.
-The results and details of the experiment are given in following subsections.
+In this section, we first compare the performance of our framework with other key related work and then test the effect of our framework in different blocks through an ablation study.
+The results show that the memory module fits MTMD best when it is used to refine stock-concept features obtained by local aggregation, and this is effective for both predefined and hidden concept blocks.
+Experimental results and details are shown in the subsections.